hertz-contrib/pprof/README.md

 ### Use the fgprof tool

-Taking and analyzing a 3s profile is as simple：
+Taking and analyzing a 3s profile：

 ```
 go tool pprof --http=:6061 http://localhost:6060/debug/fgprof?seconds=3